gstagnit/eMELA/README.md

 QuickInitialize("NLL", "MSBAR", "ALPMZ", 1.0/128.940);
 ```

 If one needs to modify other options, several setters function `SetXXX(...)` are provided, see the inline comments next to each function in the header file.
-Note that in this case, one should first call the function `SetDefaultParameters()`, modify what needed and at the end call the `InitializeEvolution()` function e.g.:
+Note that in this case, one should first call the function `SetDefaultParameters()`, modify what is needed and at the end call the `InitializeEvolution()` function e.g.:
 ```C++
 SetDefaultParameters();
 SetXXX(...);